kubedb/docs/docs/guides/etcd/monitoring/using-prometheus-operator.md

 Two things to notice:

-- The Service port is `56790` (the default `spec.monitor.prometheus.exporter.port`) but the **target port is `metrics`**, which resolves to `2381` on the pod — etcd's own metrics listener.
+- The Service port is `2381` (the default `spec.monitor.prometheus.exporter.port` for etcd) and the **target port is `metrics`**, which also resolves to `2381` on the pod — etcd's own metrics listener.
 There is no intermediate exporter process; Prometheus talks to etcd directly.
 - The endpoint list has one address **per member**.
 Each etcd member reports its own view of the cluster, so `etcd_server_has_leader` is a per-member metric and the whole point is to scrape all three.

 ## The generated ServiceMonitor